The-AI-Alliance/microsite-template/GITHUB_PAGES.md

 The [published website](https://the-ai-alliance.github.io/REPO_NAME_MACRO/).

 The documentation for this repo is published using [GitHub Pages](https://pages.github.com/).
 We welcome contributions as PRs.
 See the AI Alliance [CONTRIBUTING](https://github.com/The-AI-Alliance/community/blob/main/CONTRIBUTING.md) instructions.
-Also, you'll need to agree with the AI Alliance [Code of Conduct](https://github.com/The-AI-Alliance/community/blob/main/CODE_OF_CONDUCT.md) and all contributions will be covered by the [LICENSE](https://github.com/The-AI-Alliance/community/blob/main/LICENSE) (which is also in [this repo](LICENSE)).
+Also, you'll need to agree with the AI Alliance [Code of Conduct](https://github.com/The-AI-Alliance/community/blob/main/CODE_OF_CONDUCT.md) and all contributions will be covered by the [licenses](LICENSES/) in this repo.

 > [!NOTE]
 > The documentation in this repo is licensed under Creative Commons Attribution 4.0 International.
-To view a copy of this license, see [LICENSE.CC-BY-4.0](LICENSE.CC-BY-4.0) or visit https://creativecommons.org/licenses/by/4.0/legalcode.
-All code uses the [Apache 2.0](LICENSE.Apache-2.0) license.
-All data uses the [CDLA 2.0](LICENSE.CDLA-2.0) license.
+To view a copy of this license, see [CC-BY-4.0](LICENSES/LICENSE.CC-BY-4.0) or visit https://creativecommons.org/licenses/by/4.0/legalcode.
+All code uses the [Apache 2.0](LICENSES/LICENSE.Apache-2.0) license.
+All data uses the [CDLA 2.0](LICENSES/LICENSE.CDLA-2.0) license.

 ## Quick Setup